ingridbmason/Network-literacy/PITCHME.md

 Spot the large blocks of traffic (elephants) moving in and out of the network.

 Note:
 Elephants (in green) can be seen out through Friday to Sunday, and on Monday and Tuesday across the network.
 Elephants (in pink/purple lines) can be seen moving in on Thursday, Monday and Wednesday.
+The NREN has been purpose built to support "bursting" to support "elephant flows".

 ---
 @title[Science DMZ]
+### Science DMZ

 ---